-This section does not prevent an officer from using the authority of G.S.
-20 16.3 to request a screening test if, in the course of dealing-with a driver under the authority of this section, he develops grounds for requesting such a test under G.S.
-20 16.3.
-Alcohol screening tests and the results from them are subject to the provisions of subsections (b), (c), and (d) of G.S.
-20 16.3.
-This section does not limit the authority of a law enforcement officer or agency to conduct a license check independently or in conjunction with the impaired driving check, to administer psychophysical tests to screen for impairment, or to utilize roadblocks or other types of vehicle checks or checkpoints that are consistent with the laws of this State and the Constitution of North Carolina and of the United States.
-No court shall suppress any evidence or dismiss any case unless the court specifies in writing that there was a substantial and willful violation of the provisions of this section and that the violation was not made in good faith and that the violation amounts to a violation of the United States Constitution or the Constitution of North Carolina."
+- This section does not prevent an officer from using the authority of G.S.
+20-16.3 to 1 2 request a screening test if, in the course of dealing with a driver under the authority of 3 this section, he develops grounds for requesting such a test under G.S.
+20-16.3.
+Alcohol 4 screening tests and the results from them are subject to the provisions of subsections (b), 5 (c), and (d) of G.S.
+20-16.3.
+This section does not limit the authority of a 6 law enforcement officer or agency to conduct a license check independently or in 7 conjunction with the impaired driving check, to administer psychophysical tests to 8 screen for impairment, or to utilize roadblocks or other types of vehicle checks or checkpoints that are consistent with the laws of this State and the Constitution of North 9 10 Carolina and of the United States. - (c) The Attorney General shall develop a model policy or policies to be considered for use by law enforcement agencies. - (d) A law enforcement agency may not repeatedly establish a checking station in the same location if that location is within close proximity to a business with a license to sell alcohol for on-premises consumption.
+This prohibition shall not be a defense to any criminal charge arising out of the operation of a checking station."

-PART IV.
-PROVIDING FOR IMPLIED CONSENT PRETRIAL AND COURT PROCEEDINGS
+PART III.
+PROVIDING FOR IMPLIED-CONSENT PRETRIAL AND COURT PROCEEDINGS

-SECTION 12.
+SECTION 4.
 Chapter 20 of the General Statutes is amended by adding a new Article to read: